JoshK2/tic-tac-toe-game-using-bit/README.md

 That's it!

-Each components IS used from [bit](https://bit.dev) to work less, and not create from scratch.

 ## Button and input text

+These components is used from [bit](https://bit.dev) to work less, and not create from scratch.

 ### PrimeReact
 [primereact input text component](https://bit.dev/primefaces/primereact/inputtext)